KAMKEEL/KAWE/README.md

 ---

-# This is the legacy version of FAWE (1.8 - 1.12 and other platforms).
-It is no longer maintained.
-The focus lays on the newer versions of minecraft.
-You can find the new version of FAWE [here](https://github.com/IntellectualSites/FastAsyncWorldEdit).
+# This is the legacy version of FAWE (1.7.10).
+Built and Backported to work with 1.7.10 Forge (an alpha version from the original team)

-FAWE is a fork of WorldEdit that has huge speed and memory improvements and considerably more features
+> It is not maintained by the FAWE team.
+You can find the newer version of FAWE [here](https://github.com/IntellectualSites/FastAsyncWorldEdit).

-It is available for Bukkit, Forge, Sponge and Nukkit.
+FAWE is a fork of WorldEdit that has huge speed and memory improvements and considerably more features It is available for Bukkit, Forge, Sponge and Nukkit.

 ## Links